isaacjeffersonlee/Heroin_Use_Prediction_with_Machine_Learning/Readme.md

+# Who has used Heroin?
+An Application of Machine Learning in Drug Use Prediction
-# Imperial College Project 6 Source Code
+## Imperial College Project 6
 ## Author: Isaac Lee CID: 01859216

 ## Introduction